 Champoeg State Park (pronounced shampoo-ey) – The first provisional government in the Pacific Northwest was established here in 1843 when settlers voted to start the Provisional Government, beginning the breaking away from the Hudson Bay Company.
 Within the 516 acres of the park are historic Robert Newell House, the Butteville Store, a living history Farmstead as well as bike and hiking trails along the Willamette River.

-Willamette Bikeway – Starting at Champoeg State Park, the whole bikeway goes south to just North of Eugene, but a 30-mile moderate round trip is from Champoeg State Park to Willamette Mission State Park.
-Click here to view bike trails.
+Willamette Valley Bikeway – Starting at Champoeg State Park, the whole bikeway goes south to just North of Eugene, but a 30-mile moderate round trip is from Champoeg State Park to Willamette Mission State Park.
+Map and cue sheet for the Willamette Valley Bikeway (and nearby Tualatin Valley Bikeway) is found on the Oregon State Parks website.
+Chehalem Ridge B&B is a Travel Oregon-recognized bike-friendly accommodation with locked storage, biking knowledge and more.
+We’ve got more details on our bike blog.

 Vista Balloon Adventures – Take an early morning adventure soaring above the valley in a hot air balloon.
-Help inflate the balloon, take an hour-long breath-taking flight – perhaps involving a “splash and dash”, then enjoy breakfast with the crew.
+Help inflate the balloon, take an hour-long breath-taking flight – perhaps involving a “splash and dash” dipping the bottom of the basket into the Willamette River.

 SHOPPING